What is the WCORC?

 The WCORC is also committed to providing compassionate care for pet animals with cancer, and for training the comparative oncology team of the future including veterinarians, veterinary technicians, veterinary oncology specialists, and other scientists.

-Virtual Opening of the NEW Werling Comparative Oncology Research Center
+Werling Comparative Oncology Research Center Dedication

-Bladder Cancer Clinic
+Bladder Cancer Screening

 The WCORC has specific emphasis areas in cancer research, including one in urinary bladder cancer.
 Urothelial carcinoma, or "TCC" (short for transitional cell carcinoma), has been heavily researched by veterinary oncologist and Director of the WCORC, Dr. Debbie Knapp.
 She has spent decades of her career making giant leaps in survival times and treatment methods for dogs with bladder cancer.